Doug Williams

 Despite enjoying the change of pace, Williams longed to return to football.
 When a high school head coaching position opened in 1991 at the new Pointe Coupee Central High School in the unincorporated Labarre area of Pointe Coupee Parish, Louisiana, Williams applied for the job and was hired for the position.
 Williams led the 35-player team to a 5–5 record in the season, including an upset of the second-ranked school in the state.
 In 1992, Williams was able to move on to the coach at his former high school in Zachary, now renamed Northeast High.
 Playing its home games on a field bearing his name, Williams led the team to an undefeated regular season, finally falling in the state semi-finals.
 During the 1993 Louisiana HS playoffs, his team notably knocked out Isidore Newman High School, led by senior quarterback Peyton Manning.

 Williams moved to the collegiate coaching ranks in 1994 when he was hired as the running backs coach for the football team of the United States Naval Academy.
 He began coaching at Morehouse College in 1997.
 He was named the head football coach at Grambling State University in 1998.
 He led the Tigers to three consecutive Southwestern Athletic Conference titles from 2000–2002 before rejoining the Tampa Bay Buccaneers as a personnel executive.
-Williams is currently a member of the College Football Hall of Fame (inducted in 2001); however, he's not currently inducted at the pro level.
+Williams is currently a member of the College Football Hall of Fame (inducted in 2001) but is not currently inducted at the pro level.
 Williams was named the director of professional scouting for the Tampa Bay Buccaneers in February 2009.
 In 2009, Williams and fellow Grambling State alumnus James Harris co-founded the Black College Football Hall of Fame.
-Several notable football players from historically black colleges and universities enter its Hall of Fame at an induction ceremony in Atlanta each year.
+Several notable football players from historically black colleges and universities enter its Hall of Fame at an annual induction ceremony in Atlanta.

 Williams and his wife, Raunda, have eight children: Laura, Lee, Ashley, Adrian, Doug, Jr., Jasmine, Temessia, and Carmaleta.
 His sons Adrian and Doug Jr. (D.J.) are accomplished collegiate athletes.
 Adrian played basketball for Brown University until graduating after the 2010–11 season, while D.J. signed to play for his father at Grambling State University.
 Doug's nephew Johnny Huggins also played in the NFL.